jonjonsson/Emby-MDBList-Collection-Creator/README.md

 Optionally refresh metadata for newly added media.
 Added 2 scripts to backup IsWatched and Favorites for all users.

 ### Version 1.5
-New preffered method of adding lists by using the mdblist URL instead of the older method of specifying the ID or list name + author.
+New preferred method of adding lists by using the mdblist URL instead of the older method of specifying the ID or list name + author.
 No config file update is required, old methods will still work.
 See config.cfg for more info.

 ### Version 1.6
 Added support for multiple MDBList urls for a single collection.